e271828e/Flight.jl/docs/notes/design/framework_spec.md

   fields — directly concrete, or concrete through type-parameter bounds.
 That is the [generic holding](#g-generic-holding) — a parent holding a child through a non-concrete field type — that [§8.8][s8-8] allows.
+- A bare key from a name-transparent container colliding with any sibling child name is a build error naming both. `transparent_container` must name a container field of the type, and declaring two transparent containers on one type is a declaration error.

 `sample_times` needs no rule change.
 Element names are immediate child names, hence legal keys, and the bare field name is sugar for a uniform declaration